Bursts & Waves

 :agent_donemessage - All pipeline stages pass -> Burst.Manager calls

-Keeper.close_bead/3 - Stage fails -> bead stays open, failure logged as comment
+Keeper.close_quantum/3 - Stage fails -> quantum stays open, failure logged as comment